xinyee20/tp/docs/DeveloperGuide.md

 `Storage` | Reads data from, and writes data to, the hard disk.
 Defines its API in the `Storage` interface and exposes its functionality through the `StorageManager` class.

-**How the architecture components interact with each other** The Sequence Diagram in Figure 3.1.2 below shows how the components interact with each other for the scenario where the user issues the command delete 1.
+**How the architecture components interact with each other** The Sequence Diagram in Figure 3.1.2 below shows how the components interact with each other for the scenario where the user issues the command `delgrp grp/G04`.

 ![Figure 3.1.2](images/developerGuide/ArchitectureSequenceDiagram.png)